Jackisapi/Jackisapi/README.md

 - 👋 Hi, I’m @Jackisapi
 - 👀 I’m interested in ...Linux , Raspberrypi, python, kotlin, and web development.
 - 🌱 I’m currently learning ...Python,Linux,Javascript, and game development
-- 💞️ I’m looking to collaborate on ...Not much yet
+- 💞️ I’m looking to collaborate on anything python and linux related would be fun.
-- 📫 How to reach me ..
-On discord. https://discord.gg/AmVHaK9zkB
-All my proven skills will be logged here (certfications and whatnot) https://www.credly.com/users/jackson-weigand
+ 📫 How to reach me ..
+On discord. https://discord.gg/AmVHaK9zkB (my username is All my proven skills will be logged here (certfications and whatnot) https://www.credly.com/users/jackson-weigand
 <!---
 Jackisapi/Jackisapi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.